ProtixIT/dataclass-binder/README.md

 The binding is a two-step process:
 - specialize the `Binder` class by using your top-level dataclass as a type argument
-- call the `parse_toml()` method, providing an I/O stream for the configuration file as its argument
+- call the `parse_toml()` method, providing the path of the configuration file as its argument

 Put together, the code looks like this: